How can machine learning algorithm improve healthcare?

-While doctors, nurses and medical officers will probably never be replaced by robots and computers, modern technology, machine learning and AI are already transforming the healthcare industry, improving outcomes, and changing the way doctors think about providing care.
-A recent study by industry analysts IDC predicts that 30 percent of providers will use cognitive analytics with patient data by 2018.
-At the same time global spending on cognitive systems will grow from nearly $8 billion in 2016 to more than $47 billion in 2020.
-We’re talking real big in numbers here!
+While doctors, nurses and medical officers will probably never be replaced by robots and computers, modern technology, machine learning and AI are already transforming the healthcare industry.
+This transformation is leading to improved outcomes and changing the way doctors think about providing care.
+A recent study by industry analysts at IDC predicts that 30 percent of providers will use cognitive analytics with patient data by 2018.
+At the same time, global spending on cognitive systems will grow from nearly $8 billion in 2016 to more than $47 billion in 2020.
+We’re talking about significant numbers here!

-It is the process that involves computer algorithms that are able to learn highly complex and intricate relationships in multi-dimensional ocean of data.
-Benefits of machine learning process can be widely favorable as it provides:
+It is the process that involves computer algorithms that are able to learn highly complex and intricate relationships in a multi-dimensional ocean of data.
+The benefits of the machine learning process can be wide-ranging as it provides:

-- Massive data input from unlimited sources – it can consume virtually unlimited amounts of detailed data to constantly review and adjust accordingly
+Massive data input from unlimited sources – it can consume, review and adjust to virtually unlimited amounts of detailed data

-- Rapid processing, analysis, and predictions – thus support the ability to act, optimize and modify in real time
+Rapid processing, analysis and predictions – it can support the ability to act, optimize and modify processes in real time

-- Action systems – create models and experiences that are much more dynamic and tailored
+Action systems – it can create models and experiences that are much more dynamic and customized

-- Learning from past behaviors – and as a result offering much more personalized solution
+Learning from past behaviors – it can adjust its approach based on experience, this offering a much more personalized solution

 Machine learning and predictive analysis in healthcare

-Digging deeper, machine learning methods have been employed for breast cancer screening to discriminate malignant and benign micro calcifications for predicting breast cancer survival and to model prognosis of breast cancer relapse.
+Digging deeper, machine learning methods have already been employed in breast cancer screening in order to identify malignant and benign micro calcifications for predicting breast cancer survival, and to model prognoses of breast cancer relapse.
 Given the large number of patients being treated for breast cancer, and the fact that most of the adverse effects of chemotherapy are cumulative, identifying patients who are not responding to a particular treatment allows for switching to a potentially more effective regimen and avoiding unnecessary side effects.

-Recent studies show that predictive modeling using readily available clinical and quantitative MRI data show promise in distinguishing breast cancer responders from non-responders after the first cycle of NAC (neoadjuvant chemotherapy).
-In the research twenty-eight patients with stage II/III breast cancer were enrolled in the study and completed at least two of the three scans to provide usable data for the analysis.
+Recent studies show that predictive modeling using readily available clinical and quantitative MRI data shows promise in distinguishing breast cancer responders from non-responders after the first cycle of NAC (neoadjuvant chemotherapy).
+In this research, twenty-eight patients with stage II/III breast cancer were enrolled in the study and completed at least two of the three scans to provide usable data for the analysis.
 Eleven clinical variables available before initiation of the first cycle of NAC were used for generating the predictive models.

 Figure 1.
 List of pretreatment clinical variables with a short description

-As a result of studies, three datasets were made and used for creating of prediction modeling.
-Final conclusion of study showed that predictive modeling approaches based on machine learning using available clinical and quantitative MRI data scan can be a reliable source for distinguishing breast cancer responders from non-responders after the first cycle of NAC.
+As a result of the studies, three datasets were made and used for creating prediction modeling.
+The final conclusions of the study showed that predictive modeling approaches based on machine learning, and using the available clinical and quantitative MRI data scan, can be a reliable source for distinguishing breast cancer responders from non-responders after the first cycle of NAC.